What is an IRS Identity Protection PIN (IP PIN)?

 This is a way to, in essence, lock your tax account, and the IP PIN serves as the key to opening that account.
 Electronic returns that do not contain the correct IP PIN will be rejected, and paper returns will go through additional scrutiny for fraud.

-In the past, I have recommended a hodgepodge of solutions to readers to prevent tax fraud, such as signing up for USPS Informed Delivery to protect yourself against mail identity theft, filing your tax return ASAP and not waiting until the tax deadline, requesting an EIN number, and even using credit freezes.
+In the past, I have recommended a hodgepodge of solutions to readers to prevent tax fraud, such as signing up for USPS Informed Delivery to protect yourself against mail identity theft, filing your tax return ASAP and not waiting until the tax deadline, requesting an EIN number, creating an IRS account, and even using credit freezes.
 While those things are all generally good identity protection practices, applying for an IP PIN is a much more fail safe and convenient method to prevent tax identity theft and fraud specifically.

 How to Get an Identity Protection PIN from the IRS